UniformCSS/docs/docs/theming/keyframes.md

 You can customize keyframes by passing in key value pairs to the `keyframes` setting in your configuration.
 After defining the name of your keyframe, the syntax for defining your animation is similar to the native method.

+**Please note**, after adding custom keyframes you must also add this to the `animation` utility to make the keyframe available as a variant.

 ```scss
 // main.scss